jundalisay/sp/content/en/research/sarkar/knowledge/chapter-2.md

 Comparing the one rága (musical notes) with the other, one concludes that the latter is indeed ásoyárii rága.

-He or she may not know anything about music, but the mind already danced to that musical wave.
+He or she may not know anything about music.
+- But the mind already danced to that musical wave.

-The musical vibrations of the notes reached the ear’s membrane, hit it, passed through the auricular nerves and, on reaching the brain, left their imprint.
+The musical vibrations of the notes reached the ear’s membrane and hit it.
+- They are passed through the auricular nerves
+- They reach the brain and leave their imprint.

-So far the knowing process is confined to the material level, but when that same vibration creates a ripple in the mind, it comes within the scope of mental vibrations.
+So far the knowing process is confined to the material level.

+But when that same vibration creates a ripple in the mind, it comes within the scope of mental vibrations.

 There are certain notations, both in instrumental music and in vocal music, which are very rhythmic.

-When these sounds strike the ear’s membrane they produce similar vibrations; concordant rhythmic vibrations are experienced.
+When these sounds strike the ear’s membrane they produce similar vibrations.
+- Concordant rhythmic vibrations are experienced.

 When an audience listens to rhythmic notes, whether from vocal or instrumental music, they move their legs unknowingly.